rust-lang/crates_io_og_image/README.md

 cargo run --example test_generator
 ```

-This will generate a test image in the current directory.
-This will also test the avatar fetching functionality, which requires network access and isn't run as part of the automated tests.
+This will generate a test image in the current directory

 ## License